tall1on/ExaGameBooster/README.md

 ### How to install

-Simply download and open the ExaGameBooster_64.zip archive.
-Run the install.bat (administrator rights required) to install the executable and set up the autostart.
-You can also just run ExaGameBooster.exe to test without installation/autostart.
+Simply download and run the Installer.exe executable (administrator privileges required).
+This will install the service and set up the autostart.

 ### Supported CPU's